vojtad/heroku-logs-exporter/README.md

 # `heroku-logs-exporter`

 Prometheus exporter for Heroku applications.
 Written in Go.
-It parses incming logs from [Heroku Log Drain](https://devcenter.heroku.com/articles/log-drains).
+It parses incoming logs from [Heroku Log Drain](https://devcenter.heroku.com/articles/log-drains).

 **This exporter is just a proof of concept and still being developed.**